 If you love whipped cream like I do, top it with some whipped cream as well, and sprinkle a little extra pumpkin pie spice on top!

-The total calories and macros for this low calorie dessert s 190 calories 30 g protein 26 g carbs 1 g fat.
+The total calories and macros for this low calorie dessert are 190 calories 30 g protein 26 g carbs 1 g fat. (to calculate the macros you need to lose weight, check out this post!)

 So, give it a try, and let me know what you think!
 Tag me in your Instagram posts at @healthbeet.